-- 2.1a: Of those established, the number formalized with written agreements (i.e. MOU's, signed contracts, etc.) - 2.1b: Of those established, the number of partnerships with underserved organizations
+- 2.1a: Of those established, the number formalized with written agreements (i.e. MOU's, signed contracts, etc.) . - 2.1b: Of those established, the number of partnerships with underserved organizations .

-Data on partnerships established can be collected by establishing counts of partnerships formed informally (noting in-person handshake agreements and partnerships formed via phone, email, etc.), and formally (noting number of MOU's or contracts signed).
-Stakeholders should refer to the definition of underserved organizations to accurately report counts of agreements made with this population.
+Data on partnerships established can be collected by counting the number of partnerships formed informally (noting in-person handshake agreements and partnerships formed via phone, email, etc.), and formally (noting number of MOU's or contracts signed).
+Stakeholders should refer to the definition of underserved organizations to accurately report the number of agreements made with this group.